 Defined contribution healthcare is a new way to think about employer health insurance.
-In it's purest form, a company provides its employees with a health insurance allowance or "contribution" to spend on their own healthcare -- at an annual cost that the company controls.
-Think of defined contribution like a stipend, or a gift card, to use for health insurance.
+In its purest form, a company provides its employees with a health insurance allowance or "contribution" to spend on their own healthcare -- at an annual cost that the company controls.
+One common example of defined contribution healthcare you may be familiar with is the health reimbursement arrangement (HRA).

 The benefit is administered through a defined contribution software provider and may or may not include a private exchange.

 Using the same comparison to retirement benefits, defined contribution healthcare would be the 401(k)-style retirement plan.

 Just as there are many variations of defined benefit healthcare (various ways to structure the group health benefits plan), many variations of defined contribution healthcare are popping up because they are an effective way to control cost.

 Read more on defined contribution healthcare here: